-The main IRC library is based at the U.S. Embassy Public Affairs Section in Eastgate, Harare.
+The main AC library is based at the U.S. Embassy Public Affairs Section in Bluffhill, Harare.
 Services for the visually impaired are also available at the William E. B. Du Bois American Corner based at the Bulawayo Public Library and at Gweru Memorial Library.
 Access to these facilities is open to the public free of charge for individuals who want to conduct research on various topics including further studies in the United States.

 America.gov publishes electronic journals on five main subjects; International Relations, American Life, Economy, Global Challenges each month.